 It is also unlikely, even with external resourcing, that the rectification work can be completed in 12 months.
 Detailed planning and project management activities must be done to ensure the program is set up for success and managed well throughout the life of the program.
 There is the need to communicate with the relevant customer, throughout the duration of MSM rectification activities at each site, and depending on the complexity of the site, communication would be with multiple customers.
-Site preparation activities would include: customer outage coordination, undertaking detailed site inspection activities at each MSM installation, investigating wiring configurations 'behind the meter' on a site by site basis and rectifying wiring in line with individual site complexity, engaging with impacted retailers to coordinate relevant MSM rectification activities, engaging with the relevant metering coordinator for each site to coordinate relevant rectification activities, and leading ongoing collaboration with stakeholders throughout the rectification plan.
+Site preparation activities would include: customer outage coordination, undertaking detailed site inspection activities at each MSM installation, investigating wiring configurations 'behind the meter' on a site by site basis and rectifying wiring in line with individual site complexity, engaging with impacted retailers to coordinate relevant MSM rectification activities, and leading ongoing collaboration with stakeholders throughout the rectification plan.

 The time needed to complete most of the above steps cannot be reduced by external resourcing.
-The complexity at each site is unknown until each site is investigated in detail, the wiring process can be relatively simple or extremely complex, requiring complete rewiring of metering arrangements across the site, which may be kilometres apart on some remote sites and across multiple retailers; given the high number of possible variations involved, additional and specific parts/stores may be required.
+The complexity at each site is unknown until each site is investigated in detail, the wring process can be relatively simple or extremely complex, requiring complete rewiring of metering arrangements across the site, which may be kilometres apart on some remote sites and across multiple retailers; given the high number of possible variations involved, additional and specific parts/stores may be required.
 This further increases the chance of not completing the rectification plan on time.

-Although this option would result in more timely compliance and extensive use of external resourcing would also alleviate work effort from internal resources to allow them to focus on business-as-usual activities, the most material market benefit from this option is the same as the others, compliance with the regulation.
-This option is therefore discounted because it achieves the same result but is more costly and uncertain.
+Although this option would result in more timely compliance and extensive use of external resourcing would also alleviate work effort from internal resources to allow them to focus on business-as-usual activities, the most material market benefit from this option is the same as the others compliance with the regulation.
+This option is therefore discounted because it achieves the same result, but is more costly and uncertain.

-5.2.2 Option 4: Rectification at time of failure
+4.2.2 Option 4 - Rectification at time of failure